When the Who Said Farewell (Not Really) With ‘Who’s Last’

 While the Who’s North American tour in the fall of 1982 was organized to promote It’s Hard (released that September), the band members later decided that the 40 dates would constitute the group’s final trek.
 The lineup included founding members Townshend, Roger Daltrey and John Entwistle, along with Jones and keyboardist Tim Gorman, who had contributed to the It’s Hard sessions.

 Many of what were thought to be the Who’s last concerts were documented for posterity.
 The band’s final performance – on Dec.
-17 in Toronto – became a pay-per-view event, and was later issued on video and CD.
+17, 1982 in Toronto – became a pay-per-view event, and was later issued on video and compact.
 Meanwhile, recordings of the last Who show in the U.S. – on Dec.
 14 in Richfield, Ohio – made up the bulk of Who’s Last.
-The two-LP live set (amazingly, only the band’s second concert release, following the epic Live at Leeds) was released nearly two years later, in November 1984 in the U.S. and December in the U.K.
+The two-LP live set (amazingly, only the band’s second concert release, following the epic Live at Leeds) was released nearly two years later, in November 1984 in the U.S. and then in December 1984 in the U.K.